19hours/sg-statutes/Acts/Public Order Act.md

 “public place” means —

-(a) any place (open to the air or otherwise) to which members of the public have access as of right or by virtue of express or implied permission, whether or not on payment of a fee, whether or not access to the place may be restricted at particular times or for particular purposes, and whether or not it is an “approved place” within the meaning of the Public Entertainments and Meetings Act (Cap.
+(a) any place (open to the air or otherwise) to which members of the public have access as of right or by virtue of express or implied permission, whether or not on payment of a fee, whether or not access to the place may be restricted at particular times or for particular purposes, and whether or not it is an “approved place” within the meaning of the Public Entertainments Act (Cap.
 257); or

+[Act 28 of 2017 wef 01/08/2017]

 (b) a part of a place that the occupier of the place allows members of the public to enter, but only while the place is ordinarily open to members of the public;